zachstegall/objc-coder-print/README.md

 # objc-coder-print

-When setting up classes, entering the same property information for initializing, encoding and decoding becomes tedious real quick.
-I've developed something simple that will log these strings to the console for you.
-You can then copy and paste these straight into your code and be on your way coding much less tedious things like api calls :).
+When setting up classes that need archiving (<NSCoding>), entering property information 2 or more times over becomes tedious real quick.
+Here's a script that will print out the encoding, decoding, and initialization details for you.
+You can then copy and paste these straight into your code and be on your way.

+# Requirements
+ • Just have your properties ready.
+They'll need to be on one line (no line returns -- I just copy and paste mine into a search bar then copy it again).
+ • I have a semi-specific format layed out in the script.
+Should be easy enough to modify the file to your style/needs.